Boulton Paul Defiant: P.82

-Of the seven designs tendered, the Air Ministry ranked the P.82 as being the second-best submission, after the Hawker Hotspur but ahead of others such as Armstrong Whitworth's twin-engined design.
-The Air Ministry wanted several designs investigated and the production of two prototypes of each but the associated costs involved in this preference were in excess of the funding thus special permission from HM Treasury was sought.
-The Treasury agreed to finance the completion of seven prototypes (two Hawker, two Boulton Paul, two Fairey and one Armstrong Whitworth) but only prototypes of the two most promising designs, the P.82 and the Hotspur, were ordered in late 1935.
 In 1936, Boulton Paul commenced assembly on the first P.82 prototype, K8310, at their new Wolverhampton facility; an order for a second prototype, K8620, was received by the following year.

 In 1937, the first P.82 prototype, K8310, was rolled out.
-Furnished with a 1,030 hp (768 kW) Rolls-Royce Merlin I and initially lacking its turret, the aircraft bore a great resemblance to the contemporary Hawker Hurricane, although it was at least 1500 lb heavier.
+Furnished with a 1,030 hp (768 kW) Rolls-Royce Merlin I and initially without turret, the aircraft bore a great resemblance to the contemporary Hawker Hurricane, although it was at least 1500 lb heavier.
 On 11 August 1937, K8310, which had recently received the name Defiant, conducted its maiden flight.
-This initial flight, piloted by Boulton Paul's chief test pilot Cecil Feather, occurred nearly a year ahead of the rival Hotspur but still without the turret.
+This initial flight, still without the turret, piloted by Boulton Paul's chief test pilot Cecil Feather, took place nearly a year ahead of the rival Hotspur.
 Official acceptance trials did not commence until nine months later.
 On 30 July 1939, the second prototype, K8620, equipped with a Merlin II engine and a full turret, conducted its first flight.
 K8620 had received various modifications over the first prototype, such as telescopic radio masts and revisions to the canopy and to the undercarriage fairing plates; implementing these improvements had incurred delays to the completion of the second prototype.